Leocraft1/SetaAPI/README.md

 - /busesinservice for the list of all buses operating.
 - /vehicleinfo/:id where id is the id of the vehicle you want the informations of, it needs to be operating.
 - /routenumberslist for the list of all route numbers (not static, will update when new routes are operating).
 - /busmodels for the list of all bus models.
+- /stopcodesarchive the result of the fetch to obtain the bus stops.

 # Setup
 To run it you will need Node.js (at least v22.17.1 LTS).